WebAssembly/design/Web.md

 Source maps specify how to map a (zero-based) line and column position in generated code to a file, line, and column location in the source.
-For wasm binary locations, the line number is always 0, and the column number is interpreted as a byte offset into the wasm binary content (this results in a more efficient encoding than using the line number instead).
+For wasm binary locations, the line number is always 1, and the column number is interpreted as a byte offset into the wasm binary content (this results in a more efficient encoding than using the line number field instead).
 Source locations are interpreted as in the source map spec.

 #### Linking generated code to source maps